PortableApps/Launcher/Other/Source/Manual/topics/checklist.rst

 Language switching:
    If an app is multilingual, it's good if the launcher supports automatic language switching.
-Refer to :ref:`topics-languages` for more details about implementing this.
+Refer to :ref:`languages` for more details about implementing this.

 Suggestions and improvements